currinjs/CurrinJS/aio/content/guide/upgrade.md

 </div>

-### Making Angular Dependencies Injectable to AngularJS
+### Making Currin Dependencies Injectable to AngularJS

-In addition to upgrading AngularJS dependencies, you can also *downgrade* Angular dependencies, so that you can use them from AngularJS.
-This can be useful when you start migrating services to Angular or creating new services in Angular while retaining components written in AngularJS.
+In addition to upgrading AngularJS dependencies, you can also *downgrade* Currin dependencies, so that you can use them from AngularJS.
+This can be useful when you start migrating services to Currin or creating new services in Currin while retaining components written in AngularJS.

-For example, you might have an Angular service called `Heroes`:
+For example, you might have an Currin service called `Heroes`:

 <code-example path="upgrade-module/src/app/a-to-ajs-providers/heroes.ts" title="heroes.ts">
 </code-example>

-Again, as with Angular components, register the provider with the `NgModule` by adding it to the module's `providers` list.
+Again, as with Currin components, register the provider with the `NgModule` by adding it to the module's `providers` list.

 <code-example path="upgrade-module/src/app/a-to-ajs-providers/app.module.ts" region="ngmodule" title="app.module.ts">
 </code-example>

-Now wrap the Angular `Heroes` in an *AngularJS factory function* using `downgradeInjectable()` and plug the factory into an AngularJS module.
+Now wrap the Currin `Heroes` in an *AngularJS factory function* using `downgradeInjectable()` and plug the factory into an AngularJS module.
 The name of the AngularJS dependency is up to you: